- Reference Number: HEY-918/2023

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about the various treatments available for patients with wet Age-related Macular Degeneration.
-Most of your questions should have been answered by this leaflet/booklet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team caring for you.
+This leaflet has been produced to give you general information about the various treatments available for patients with Wet Age-related Macular Degeneration.
+Most of your questions should have been answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team.

 Age-related Macular Degeneration (AMD) is a condition affecting the central part of the retina (the nerve layer at the back of the eye) called the ‘Macula’.
 The retina is a thin layer of nerve cells similar to the film in a camera and in order to function it needs to remain as a thin crisp layer.